CookieDragonX/Licenta/README.md

 - checkout strategy test more

+- merging strategies

+- cookie undo

+- format file names when adding...

+- write more tests

+---- BUG ----
-- <BUG> Check all usage of ':' character splitting
+Check all usage of ':' character splitting
 - for example in commit message ':' character breaks command

 - either do not allow for ':' char to be used or find other split/way to store data

 - PLAN FOR THIS ---> replace with '?', seems like git itself doesn't allow it, in pr names at least!!!

 - if they appear remove them, no one will ever know :D

-- merging strategies
-- format file names when adding...

 ---- LOW TO NO PRIO? ----